 Rear Adm.
-Rebecca McCormick-Boyle, is a native of Griffins Mills, New York.
-Following graduation from the State University of New York at Buffalo School of Nursing, she was commissioned in 1981 and reported to Naval Hospital, Orlando, Florida, where she worked as a surgical and critical care nurse.
+Rebecca McCormick-Boyle is a native of Griffins Mills, New York.
+Following graduation from the State University of New York at Buffalo School of Nursing, she was commissioned in 1981 and reported to Naval Hospital Orlando, Florida, where she worked as a surgical and critical care nurse.
 In 1984, she transferred to the National Naval Medical Center in Bethesda, Maryland, and served as a coronary care nurse before returning to Buffalo in 1987 to be a medical programs recruiter.

-McCormick-Boyle subsequently filled three different leadership positions at Naval Hospital Camp Lejeune, North Carolina: director, Branch Medical Clinics; executive assistant, Commanding Officer for Health Care Operations; and senior nurse, Fleet Hospital.
-In 1999, she reported to the U.S. Navy Bureau of Medicine and Surgery as special projects coordinator for Navy Medicine’s Optimization Initiative.
-In 2003, she was promoted to captain and became the Nurse Corps career plans officer.
-Selected for executive medicine, she served as executive officer, Naval Health Clinic Great Lakes, Illinois, from 2005 to 2007, and as commanding officer, Naval Health Clinic Patuxent River, Maryland, from 2007 to 2009.
-In July 2009, she returned to the U.S. Navy Bureau of Medicine and Surgery as the assistant deputy chief for Medical Operations before assuming the role of chief of staff in January 2012.
+McCormick-Boyle served at Naval Hospital Camp Lejeune, 1996 – 1999, as a Quality and Professional Affairs director, Branch Clinics director, special assistant for operations and senior nurse for the Fleet Hospital.
+In 1999, she reported to the U.S. Navy Bureau of Medicine and Surgery (BUMED) where she served as special projects coordinator for Navy Medicine’s Optimization Initiative and then, on promotion to captain, as the Nurse Corps’ career plans officer.
+Selected for executive medicine, she served as executive officer, Naval Health Clinic Great Lakes, Illinois, from 2005 to 2007 and as commanding officer, Naval Health Clinic Patuxent River, Maryland, from 2007 to 2009.
+She returned to BUMED in 2009 as the assistant deputy chief for Medical Operations (M3) before assuming the role of chief of staff in January 2012.